jesse-r-s-hines/wdio-obsidian-service/packages/wdio-obsidian-service/README.md

 [WebdriverIO](https://webdriver.io).
 The service will handle:
 - Downloading and installing Obsidian
 - Testing your plugin on different Obsidian app versions and installer/electron versions
+- Opening and switching between test vaults during your tests
 - Downloading Chromedriver matching the Obsidian electron version
 - Sandboxing Obsidian so tests don't interfere with your system Obsidian installation
 - Provides helper functions for common testing tasks